 Container Type Information Sterile plastic container (30 mls) White Cap Specimen container with no preservative, which should be used for: urines, fluid samples including CSF, ascitic, peritoneal, synovial, joint, sputum and tissue for culture; Do not add formaldehyde Sterile transport Swabs Use for all swabs including screening.
 A supply of sterile transport swabs are available on all wards and stock supplied from Hospital Stores.
 Virus Transport Medium All samples for virus culture should be sent in virus transport swabs or in virus culture medium (supplied by the microbiology).
 Please check with microbiology laboratory before taking samples as there may be special requirements for particular investigations.
 There is separate medium for the following Sterile plastic Universal Containers 30 mls (blue cap) with spoon Faeces samples.
 Sterile container 70 mls (white lid) available in theatre and Microbiology Tissue for culture.
-Do not add formaldehyde

-Container Type Information Sterile container 100 mls (white lid) This is used for the collection of Early Morning Urine (EMU) for TB culture.
+Do not add formaldehyde Sterile container 100 mls (white lid) This is used for the collection of Early Morning Urine (EMU) for TB culture.
 Faecal Occult Blood Slide Test Cards Use for Faecal Occult Blood analysis.
 Slides can be obtained from Biochemistry.
 Only Hema-Screen slides accepted.
 RPMI Transport for Medium for Chromosome Analysis Available from Histopathology for Fetal and Placental Tissue Samples for Chromosome Analysis.
 Please note these samples must be accompanied with the consent form and request form for analysis in Eurofins Biomnis Laboratories in France.

-Sweat Testing -check The flexor surface of the forearm is the preferred site for sweat collection using Pilocarpine gel and Marcoduct Wescor Iontophoresis collector system, but the thigh may be used in children where the arm is too thin for the collector, or in conditions such as eczema, where the skin may be dry, flaky or broken.
+Container Type Information Sweat Testing -check The flexor surface of the forearm is the preferred site for sweat collection using Pilocarpine gel and Marcoduct Wescor Iontophoresis collector system, but the thigh may be used in children where the arm is too thin for the collector, or in conditions such as eczema, where the skin may be dry, flaky or broken.
 Sweat collection takes approximately 30 minutes.
+Refer to Sweat Test Information for Patients, CLN-PATH-014 (B/PD/001) for the full document on Saolta Q-Pulse.